ahawkins/hawkins.io/wip/2011-11-26-moving_on_from_rails.md

 Avdi Grimm verbalized some of my current feelings in this regard.
 His object on Rails book goes through the entire process of creating a blog using OOP techniques.
-The code is developed competely outside of Rails.
+The code is developed completely outside of Rails.
 Rails isn't even introduced.
 Models are derived completely on their own.
-Collabators and responsiblities are defined as well.
+Collaborators and responsibilities are defined as well.
 Slowly the system takes shape.
 First you need ActiveModel for some validations.
 Everything is going well.
-Eventually you're going to need persistance.
+Eventually you're going to need persistence.
 He treats **persistance** as an implication details.
 Mdoels are more than ActiveRecord!
 Your code is more than Rails.
 Rails is not your code.
 You can and **should** develop the business logic completely on your own